 Cforia Software’s comprehensive software suite for Transportation and Logistics providers maximizes Accounts Receivable Performance.

-Cforia Software, Inc., a world leading provider of Order to Cash (OTC) and Accounts Receivable (AR) Integration and Collaboration Automation Software, will attending the Transportation Revenue Management Group’s Spring Conference in Williamsburg, VA.
+Cforia Software, LLC., a world leading provider of Order to Cash (OTC) and Accounts Receivable (AR) Integration and Collaboration Automation Software, will attending the Transportation Revenue Management Group’s Spring Conference in Williamsburg, VA.
 “Cforia’s Transportation and Logistics clients deliver services throughout North America, Asia, Europe, South America, Africa and Australia providing freight and logistics management, truck brokerage, intermodal and international services,” said Chris Caparon, COO, Cforia Software.
 “Cforia transportation clients support all aspects of Truckload, Dedicated, Expedited, Medium-to-Long Haul, Regional and Local Van, Temperature Controlled and Global Intermodal as well as full Transportation and Logistics Services.”

 Cforia Software has been a Platinum Partner of the National Association of Credit Management (NACM) Transportation and Revenue Management Group (TRMG) since 2013.
 NACM, headquartered in Columbia, Maryland, supports more than 15,000 business credit and financial professionals worldwide with premier industry services, tools and information.

 Cforia is a global enterprise software provider, delivering industry leading working capital and accounts receivable (AR) automation software.
 Over 200 enterprises are managing $240 billion in open A/R portfolios with Cforia today.
 Our 14 years of success have been driven by superior technology integrated with proprietary real-time data integration tools across complex and disparate ERP systems.
 We help you achieve a single view into your client interactions and we are experts in legacy hardware and software environments.